-During the year ended 31 March 2008, the Company has made additional contributions in order to fully fund the defined benefit liability pension scheme and, as a consequence, as at the balance sheet date the value of the plan assets exceeded the value of the plan liabilities, i.e. there was a surplus.
+During the year ended 31 March 2009, Nomura International plc has made additional contributions in order to fully fund the defined benefit liability pension scheme and, as a consequence, as at the balance sheet date the value of the plan assets exceeded the value of the plan liabilities, i.e. there was a surplus.
 However, FRS 17 limits the defined benefit asset that can be recognised in the balance sheet to the maximum amount that can be recovered through reduced contributions in the future expected to arise from future benefits to be accrued by active members.
-As the plan closed to all future accrual with effect from 31 October 2005, there is no future benefit accrual and therefore the plan is subject to a net asset limit whereby in these circumstances it is not possible for any surplus to be recognised in the Company's balance sheet.
+As the plan closed to all future accrual with effect from 31 October 2005, there is no future benefit accrual and therefore the plan is subject to a net asset limit whereby in these circumstances it is not possible for any surplus to be recognised in Nomura International plc's balance sheet.

-As at 31 March 2007 the group scheme deficit was £19,519,500.
+As at 31 st March 2009 and 31 March 2008 the group scheme deficit was £ Nil.